person in green crew neck long sleeve shirt wearing blue face mask

 • Adaptability (up to 10 pts)

-The Canadian Experience Class (CEC) is another immigration stream under Canada’s Express Entry system, specifically designed for temporary foreign workers or international students with Canadian work experience who want to become permanent residents.
+It is a popular immigration program under Canada’s Express Entry system.
+It is designed specifically for skilled foreign workers with recent Canadian work experience who wish to become permanent residents of Canada.

 CEC Eligibility Requirements